 Solaise

-The Solaise side of the mountain has slightly less off-piste but plenty for the thrill seeker to enjoy.
-The Lavancher Couloir, from the top of the Solaise Express, turn left perpendicular to the chairlift.
+The Lavancher Couloir: from the top of the Solaise Express, turn left perpendicular to the chairlift.
 The slope gets gradually steeper and opens out into a wide wall.
-The Lavancher couloir is below and to the left of this flat section.
-It is more than 5m all the way down but is quite steep and continues towards Val d’Isere through the trees.
+The couloir is below and to the left of this flat section.
+It's more than 5m all the way down but is quite steep and continues towards Val d’Isère through the trees.

 The Super L, from the start of Piste L, follow the Iseran route which leads to the start of the Mattis.
 Throughout the whole length you can always turn left off-piste to the bottom of the Laisinant valley.
 The closer you get to the start of the Mattis, the greater the drop.